*WARNING* This post contains the word ‘fart’.

 However, it was OH who took our relationship to another level the night he fired off three consecutive

-trumps farts into the sofa while watching Top Gun just at the moment that GOOSE DIES!
+trumps farts into the sofa while watching Top Gun just at THE EMOTIONALLY CHARGED MOMENT THAT GOOSE DIES!

 This is real life and real life is..

-Morning breath that could strip the paint off a barn door.
+- Morning breath that could strip the paint off a barn door. (including your own)

-Watching the light of your life floss his undercarriage WITH HIS UNDERPANTS.
+- Watching the light of your life floss his/her undercarriage WITH THEIR UNDERPANTS.

-Men strolling round the house in saggy man pants or worse – onesies.
+- Strolling round the house in saggy man/woman pants or worse – onesies.

-The first time OH clipped his toenails off onto the carpet, I had to hold myself back from grievously bodily harming him.
-One of the talons pinged it’s way into my wine glass, although OH was oblivious to it as he was deep in concentration tackling his big toe at the time.
+The first time OH clipped his toenails off onto the carpet, I had to hold myself back from grievously bodily harming him as one of the talons pinged it’s way into my wine glass – although OH was oblivious to it as he was deep in concentration tackling his big toe at the time.

-Folks, if my Dad had given himself a pedicure over my Ma’s Axminster carpet – he’d have needed those clippers surgically removed.
+If my Dad had given himself a pedicure over my mother’s Axminster carpet – he’d have needed those clippers surgically removed.
 Truth.

-Clipping your hoofs in front of your OH is most definitely NOT bringing sexy back.
-Do it over the bath or the bog, eh?
+Clipping your hoofs in front of your OH is most definitely NOT bringing sexy back!

-Everybody does it but the female of the species generally do it in private whereas the males can spotted knuckles deep anytime, anyplace and anywhere.
+Everybody does it, but the female of the species generally do it in private whereas males can generally be spotted knuckles deep anytime, anyplace and anywhere.

 Snoring is another thing we tolerate in the early days because our brains are releasing happy-go-lucky neurotransmitters into the bloodstream.
-However, once the happy juice wears off you could quite happily beat the living shit out of them with a shovel in order to get some sleep!
+However, once the happy juice wears off you could quite happily beat the living shit out of them in order to get some sleep!
 Am I wrong?